 Since 1973, IWRA has held a World Water Congress every three years in various locations around the world.

 Over the last thirty years, the debates and discussions about global water issues have become increasingly important in scientific, professional and inter-governmental forums.
 The United Nations has overseen several conventions regarding water problems such as biodiversity, desertification and the Kyoto protocols.
-The Millennium Development Goals (MDG) have been established in order to plan, evaluate and harmonise development policies around the world.
-Water has been identified as a cross-cutting issue across the different Objectives and Goals of the MDGs.
+The 2030 Agenda and Sustainable Development Goals (SDGs) have been established as a plan of action for all countries and all stakeholders, acting in a collaborative approach to shift the world onto a sustainable and resilient path.
+Water has been identified as a cross-cutting issue across the different 17 SGDs with its own Goal #6 aiming to “Ensure availability and sustainable management of water and sanitation for all”.
+These conventions, meetings, engagements and debates arise from the shared knowledge and perspectives of the state, usage, key questions, future challenges and potential solutions in the field of fresh water resources.
 These conventions, meetings, engagements and debates arise from the shared knowledge and perspectives of the state, usage, key questions, future challenges and potential solutions in the field of fresh water resources.
 Despite the importance of this knowledge and a strong awareness of the issues, the world is still confronted with water resources issues that are characterised by:

 • ever more significant water shortages